Ownerless island and partial entanglement entropy in island phases: Discussion

-Here we give some arguments for why the study of the BPE or the reflected entropy is still important.
-Firstly, for a generic quantum system, it is possible that the reflection symmetric configuration in the canonical purification is not the balance point that gives the minimal BPE.
-In this case, the BPE differs from the reflected entropy.
-Although this may not happen for quantum field theories where entanglement decreases with distance, it could happen in the system studied in \cite{Hayden:2023yij}, which is a discrete few-body system with no concept of distance.
-More importantly, as was pointed out in \cite{Camargo:2022mme}, the BPE can also be defined based on an optimization problem, which concerns minimizing the crossing PEE.
-So far, the BPE under this definition coincides with the one defined through the balance requirements for all the cases studied in \cite{Camargo:2022mme,Wen:2022jxr} and this paper (see Sec.\ref{minimizingcrossingpee}).
-Nevertheless, it is important to address that the minimization of the crossing PEE is a priori independent of the balance requirements, hence it is possible that the BPE defined by these two requirements are not equivalent in general.
-It is possible that the BPE defined from minimizing the crossing PEE is monotonically decreasing under partial trace.
+A more important clue comes from \cite{Camargo:2022mme,Wen:2022jxr} and Sec.\ref{sec55} in this paper, where the authors find that the minimization of the crossing PEE, which is a pure optimization problem, coincides with the computation of BPE, as well as the EWCS.
+This observation has passed several non-trivial test, hence indicates that the minimized crossing PEE would be a more appropriate quantum information quantity that corresponds to the EWCS in holography.
+Also the minimized crossing PEE can be defined in non-holographic configurations.
+It is important to address that the minimization of the crossing PEE is a priori independent of the balance requirements, hence it is possible that the BPE and the minimized crossing PEE are not equivalent in general.
+It is also possible that the minimized crossing PEE is monotonically decreasing under partial trace in general while the reflected entropy or BPE is not.
 We leave this for future investigations.